bazbt3/ayadn_shell/README.md

 **Important** - `~/Documents` is used throughout the 2 files above simply because I'm very new to Linux, consequently have few *actual* documents on my test system.
 There will be a more elegant method but I'd rather get things moving before making things pretty.

+**Even more important** - I've used bazbt3 (my App.net username) within the shell script.
+Though your account will authenticate you, you might not want to see, e.g. my mentions in your timelines!

 ## To run Ayadn using the menu system:

 1. It's best if the Terminal window is made fullscreen and with a fairly small font size.